jkaye2012/jackal-lisp/docs/sahara/execution-context.md

 purpose.
 Data can either be moved or copied between heaps, but live references across heaps are never permitted.
 Within a single context, any number of references can be made to the same data; because contexts are guaranteed to operate on a single operating system thread, there is no risk of data races.

+For more information see the [dynamic memory](./dynamic-memory.md) documentation.

 ## Meta information